dkasinets/traffic_signs/README.md

 # About this Dataset for Detection Tasks
 - Data is taken from [Traffic Signs Dataset in YOLO format](https://www.kaggle.com/datasets/valentynsichkar/traffic-signs-dataset-in-yolo-format).
+- If you want to see All of the raw data used in this project, you can find it [here](https://www.dropbox.com/scl/fi/msnsyrtr2v5nf0xra3z95/raw_data.zip?rlkey=8rxvlfdt91mc8hg0u7o2xazon&dl=0).
 - Traffic Signs Dataset in YOLO format for Detection tasks.
 - Consists of images in `*.jpg` format and `*.txt` files (that have the same names as images).
 - `*.txt` files include annotations of bounding boxes of Traffic Signs in YOLO format